 Finding the Right Agent

-The key to making a power of attorney work is finding the right agent to make decisions on your behalf.
-Your choice may depend on which type of power of attorney you are signing.
-For a power of attorney related to business, for example, you probably want to find someone with business experience.
+The key to making a POA work is finding the right agent to make decisions on your behalf.
+Your choice may depend on which type of POA you are signing.
+For a POA related to business, for example, you probably want to find someone with business experience.
 For legal matters, an attorney may make sense.
 With healthcare, it’s important to pick someone who is close to you.
-Your spouse, child or a close friend may make sense.
+Your spouse, child or a close friend probably makes the most sense.

 No matter who you pick, make sure you trust them to make the decisions that are the best for you.
 Legally, your agent only would be liable for an act of intentional misconduct.
 If your agent simply makes a mistake, that is not a legal issue.